 other metadata is considered to be relevant for all and may be distributed in the form of content types by SharePoint's content type hub.
 Still, this solution is yet not 100% waterproof and neither is it satisfying.
 Clearly with collaborative sites you need

-or list down to list items isn't possible out of the box.
+to library or list down to list items isn't possible out of the box.
 Finally, with the Location-based Auto-tagging Extension for SharePoint 2010 you can now do exactly just that.
-Let's briefly sum up the most important and tangible benefits of the Location-based
+Let's briefly sum up the most important and tangible benefits of the

 - Users rather save a document in a meaningful location than tag it properly using a centrally managed taxonomy.
 Now with the Location-based Auto-tagging Extension for SharePoint 2010 you can take (part of) that burden off your users shoulders.
 You can ensure